jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/achievability/programming-language-programmed-within-itself.md

     - And the class descriptions of the objects the engine is built up of, are also Encircle objects.
 - pgg-layer:
     - This engine is described by a custom text code.
 A parser takes this text code and turns it into an engine.
 For the rest, things are the same as the ggg-layer.
-    - This engine has richer features, but the reflective data of the engine’s objects does not have these rich features.
+    - This engine has richer features, but the reflective data of the engine’s objects might not have these rich features.
 - ppg-layer:
     - The same as the previous layer, but now the reflective data of the objects the engine is built up of, also has all the rich features in it.